sugi-a/jtcmake/docs_src/source/howto.rst

 Furthermore, JTCMake has strong features such as

 Content-based Skippability Check
-  In addition to the modification-time-based skippability check, JTCMake can be configured to check if a rule is skippable based on the input files' content modification.
+  In addition to the modification-timestamp-based skippability check, JTCMake can be configured to check if a rule is skippable based on the input files' content modification.